Camel Trophy: Vehicles

 Generally speaking, except for support and specialist vehicles, the Land Rovers were only used for one event.
 Some competitors purchased their vehicles and many remained in the host country.
 Consequently, those vehicles that returned to the United Kingdom were highly sought after as they were low mileage - but they were "Camel Trophy miles".

-They were stripped of most of their equipment by Land Rover before they were released and restoring the vehicles to their original condition is expensive and time-consuming.
+They were stripped of most of their equipment by Land Rover before they were released, making restoring the vehicles to their original competition condition expensive and time-consuming.

 List of events and vehicles used

 Event results

 Over the 18-year period in which the Camel Trophy featured Land Rover vehicles, Italian teams ultimately won the Camel Trophy three times - in 1982, 1984, and 1987.
 Teams from the Netherlands, France, Germany, and Turkey all won the Camel Trophy twice.

 Camel Trophy's successor: the "G4 Challenge"

 In 2003, competitors representing sixteen nations helped Land Rover fill the gap left after the demise of Camel Trophy.
 Surprisingly, the inaugural Land Rover G4 Challenge contained many of the elements of Camel Trophy 1998, which Land Rover had reportedly been disappointed with.
 The "ultimate global adventure" was a test of skill, stamina, and mental agility in four separate stages, each in a different time zone.
 The prize was a top-of-the-range Freelander or Range Rover.
 The winner Rudi Thoelen declined a Range Rover, and opted for two Defenders instead.

 The 2006 Land Rover G4 Challenge promised to be tougher than the inaugural event and delivered a more vehicle-based focus.
 The competitors, working in bi-national teams faced thousands of miles of vehicle-based activity in Thailand, Laos, Brazil, and Bolivia.

 The 2008-9 G4 Challenge, supporting the Red Cross and based in Mongolia, was cancelled in December 2008 in the middle of the selection stages due to the current global economic downturn.
 Land Rover were forced to end the event as a cost saving-measure to allow them to focus on product launches in 2009.